 Also, select "Release" under "Active solution configuration".
 Click Close.
-Then, using the Solution Explorer, you can right click on the project, select Properties and click on the Build tab on the right of the properties window.
+Then, using the Solution Explorer, you can right click on the project, select Properties

 Verify that the "Platform:" label has "Active (x64)" selected from the drop down box.

 Click on the Save All button on the tool bar.
 The project environment is now setup and ready for the project files.
 Close the Project.